Cardiology located in Sunnyvale, TX

 Early detection of a heart condition can save your life.
-At Sunnyvale Cardiology in Sunnyvale, Texas, cardiologists Prasad Maddukuri, MD, FACC, MRCP, and Adam Reynolds, MD, use stress tests to evaluate your heart’s function and diagnose or treat heart conditions to prevent complications, such as a heart attack or stroke.
+At Sunnyvale Cardiology in Sunnyvale, Texas, cardiologists Prasad Maddukuri, MD, FACC, MRCP, and Larry Moore, MD, FACC, use stress tests to evaluate your heart’s function and diagnose or treat heart conditions to prevent complications, such as a heart attack or stroke.
 Call Sunnyvale Cardiology to schedule a stress test or book an appointment online today.

 A stress test, also known as an exercise stress test or stress echocardiogram (ECG), measures how well your heart handles physical activity as it pumps faster and harder during exercise.
 Stress tests detect heart conditions, some of which can be serious or life-threatening.